 Well-designed storage systems allow the pallet to hang over the back beam in a double row and still maintain adequate longitudinal flue space between rows.
 While the required space may depend on local fire regulations, the most common space is 6″ between loads, which means that the space between rack uprights must be greater than that.

 However, pallet push-through can still result in blocked longitudinal flue space, even if the rows are adequately spaced.

 Training is another method of ensuring no flue space violations.
-If you operate a warehouse, help your operators understand the importance of keep this space open.
+If you operate a warehouse, help your operators understand the importance of keeping this space open.
 Make sure drivers understand certain pallets will not fit in some racks.
-Make accommodations so your drivers know what to in those circumstances.
+Make accommodations so your drivers know what to do in those circumstances.

 One fire is one too many, particularly when it is preventable.